-My best tips and tricks for efficiently storing Christmas ornaments, wreaths, trees, and other decorations to make holiday decorating easier for next year! ⟹
+Inside: My best storage tips and tricks for efficiently packing Christmas ornaments, wreaths, trees, and other decorations.
+Take less time putting it away this year and make holiday decorating easier for next year!

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 - Before you even start decking the halls, a good photo trick that saves lots of time on repacking later is to take a picture of everything in the bin before you unload it to decorate, so you know how it all goes back and in which boxes.